mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:method:: mitsuba.render.Spiral.next_block(self)

-        Return the offset, size and unique identifer of the next block.
+        Return the offset, size, and unique identifier of the next block.

         A size of zero indicates that the spiral traversal is done.